RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: RoCourseNet: End-to-End Robust Recourse Generation

-However, it is non-trivial to construct a plausible model set $\mathcal{F}$ by directly perturbing the ML model's parameters, especially when $f(\cdot; \theta_f)$ is a neural network.
+Unfortunately, it is non-trivial to construct a plausible model set $\mathcal{F}$ by directly perturbing the ML model's parameters $\theta$, especially when $f(\cdot; \theta)$ is represented using a neural network.
 Unlike a linear model, quantifying the importance of neurons is challenging \citep{leino2018influence, dhamdhere2018important}, which leads to difficulty in applying weight perturbations.
-To overcome these challenges, prior work \citep{upadhyay2021towards} adopts a simplified linear model (generated via LIME \citep{ribeiro2016lime}) to approximate the target model, and perturbs this linear model accordingly.
+To overcome these challenges, prior work \citep{upadhyay2021towards} adopts a simplified linear model to approximate the target model, and perturbs this linear model accordingly.
 Unfortunately, this simplified local linear model introduces approximation errors into the system, which leads to poor performance (as shown in Section~\ref{sec:experiment}).
-Instead, rather than directly perturbing the model's weights, we explicitly consider a worst-case data shift, which originates an adversarial model shift.
+Instead of directly perturbing the model's weights, we explicitly consider a worst-case data shift, which then leads to an adversarial model shift.\\

-\textbf{Data shift as a bilevel optimization problem.} We begin by identifying the data shift as the fundamental cause of non-robust CF explanations.
-In response to a shift in the data distribution (from $\mathcal{D}$ to $\mathcal{D}_{\text{shifted}}$), the predictive model will get updated by optimizing the prediction loss:
+\textbf{Data Shift as a bilevel optimization problem.} We identify distributional data shifts as the fundamental cause of non-robust recourses.
+Unlike prior work, we propose a bi-level optimization problem for the attacker which explicitly connects shifts in the underlying training data to corresponding shifts in the ML model parameters.
+Specifically, in response to a shift in the training data (from $\mathcal{D}$ to $\mathcal{D}_{\text{shifted}}$), defenders update (or shift) their predictive model by optimizing the prediction loss:

-Importantly, this updated predictive model $f(\cdot,\theta'_f)$ (caused by the shifted data $\mathcal{D}_{\text{shifted}}$) is the key reason which leads to the invalidation of CF examples (i.e., $f(\cf; \theta'_{f}) \neq 1 - f(x; \theta_f)$).
-Therefore, in order to train a robust CF generator, we optimize against a (hypothetical) adversary who creates a worst-case shifted data distribution $\mathcal{D}^*_{\text{shifted}}$, such that the correspondingly updated model (found by solving Equation \ref{eq:predloss}) minimizes the validity score of CF examples $\cf$.
-Formally, this data shift problem can be formulated as the following bi-level optimization problem:
+Crucially, this updated ML model $f(\cdot,\theta'_{opt})$ (caused by the shifted data $\mathcal{D}_{\text{shifted}}$) is the key to the non-robustness of recourses (i.e., $f(\cf; \theta'_{opt}) \neq 1 - f(x; \theta)$).
+Therefore, to generate robust recourses, we optimize against an adversary who creates a worst-case shifted dataset $\mathcal{D}^*_{\text{shifted}}$, such that the correspondingly updated model (found by solving Eq. \ref{eq:predloss}) minimizes the robust validity of CF examples $\cf$.
+Then, this data shift problem becomes a bi-level problem: